alex-cardenas/alex-cardenas.github.io/README.md

 Welcome to my website github!
 My official website is now hosted at CLEXDIGITAL.COM and made using Wix

-This website is up as an archive an to display some of my pictures using code.
+This website is up as an archive and to display some of my pictures using code.